MIT-Emerging-Talent/ET6-CDSP-starter/0_domain_study/README.md

 > **"What type of linguistic features in phishing emails influence user click-through behavior?"**

+We updated the research question from the above to

+>**A Linguistic Analysis of Phishing vs Legitimate Emails: Identifying Common Patterns and Language Tactics**

 Given email’s dominant role in phishing, and the centrality of language in deceiving recipients, this research question aims to uncover patterns in wording, tone, and psychological triggers.

----
+The revised question aims to address for the lack of data in user click through behavior while still uncovering lingustic patterns in phishing and legitimate emails.

 ## 📚 Background Review of the Domain